One week later: Ambassador Bridge reopens after police remove protesters

 The reopening follows a state of emergency declared in Ontario and an injunction granted by an Ontario judge on Friday.

-Police enforcement continued to escalate over the weekend as several arrests are made.
+Police enforcement continued to escalate over the weekend as several arrests were made.

+Police say as of Monday afternoon, 42 arrests were made and 37 vehicles have been seized since the onset of the demonstration.
+A significant number of those were over the last two days.

+The majority of those arrested have been released with the future court date and are facing mischief charges.

 The demonstrators were protesting COVID-19 mandates.

+CBSA reported at 11:14 a.m.
+Monday that there are no delays in traffic at the Ambassador Bridge from the United States to Canada.
+The Windsor-Detroit tunnel is also open for passenger vehicles with no wait time.

-Windsor police said early Monday morning that the bridge is open but there is no eastbound or westbound access onto Huron Church Road from the E.C.
+Windsor police said Monday morning that even though the bridge is open, for access vehicles must enter onto Huron Church Road south of E.C.
+Row Expressway.
+There is no eastbound or westbound access onto Huron Church Rd from E.C.
 Row Expressway to Wyandotte.
+The Wyandotte entrance to the bridge is closed at this time.

+We continue to remind the public that enforcement is ongoing in the demonstration area and there will be zero tolerance for illegal activity.
+The public should also continue to avoid the area.— Windsor Police (@WindsorPolice) February 14, 2022

 “We continue to remind the public that enforcement is ongoing in the demonstration area and there will be zero tolerance for illegal activity,” said police in a post on Twitter Monday morning.